MUSIC 2D03A Keyboard Harmony

 - Other Course Information

-This course is designed to develop the following keyboard-related skills: melody harmonisation; figured bass; transposition; reading scores and music containing different clefs.
+This course is designed to develop the following keyboard-related skills: melody harmonization; figured bass; transposition; reading scores, music containing different clefs, and improvisation.
+Throughout the course, students will learn based on practical examples, irrespective of their starting keyboard skills.

 Textbooks, Materials & Fees: